Your Liver Is Crying for Help: 9 Signs of a “Fatty Liver” You Can’t Ignore

 5. Easily Bruising or Bleeding

-If you find yourself bruising from minor bumps or notice that small cuts bleed for longer than they should, it could be a sign your liver is in trouble.
-Your liver is responsible for making the proteins, known as clotting factors, that help your blood clot properly.
+If you find yourself bruising from only minor bumps, take notice.
+Another sign is when small cuts bleed for much longer than they should.
+These could be indications that your liver is in trouble.

 6. Itchy Skin (Pruritus)